 - Do not take advantage of the project owner.
 Be honest but beware of exorbitant costs.

 - Control your 'hard' and 'soft' costs.

-- Cost-Plus Incentive Fee - Is a cost-plus contract that provides for incentive fees.
-The incentive fees are based on the contractor's performance and are set under the contract provisions.
-The amount and type of incentive could vary depending on the achieve milestone.
+- Cost-plus incentive fee: Incentive fees are based on the contractor's performance and are set under the contract provisions.
+The amount and type of incentive may be based on the project goals or schedule deadlines.

-- Cost-Plus Award Fee.- A cost-plus award fee provides for award fees, predetermined and set forth in contract documents.
-The fee could be a penalty or a gratitude fee.
+- Cost-plus award fee: A cost-plus award fee provides for award fees, predetermined and set forth in contract documents.
+The fee can be a penalty or a gratitude fee.

-- Cost-Plus Fixed Rate – Cost-plus contract fixed rate is a contract that set pre-determined labor rates based on the contractors' history and labor costs.
-It is a contract used by specialized contractors that really know their actual costs, but provide little space for contingencies.
+- Cost-plus fixed rate: A fixed rate contract sets predetermined labor rates based on the contractor's history and labor costs.
+It is a contract used by specialized contractors who really know their actual costs, but it provides little flexibility for contingencies.

-- Cost-Plus Fixed Fee - Cost-plus contract that covers direct and indirect costs plus a pre-determined fixed fee.
+- Cost-plus fixed fee: A cost-plus contract that covers direct and indirect costs plus a pre-determined fixed fee.